graphql-plus/graphql-plus.github.io/graphql-plus/Operation.md

 | Number  | NUMBER            |                                                                             |
 | String  | STRING            |                                                                             |

-Any unknown identifier used as a Dictionary key Type will be treated as an Enum Type name.
+Any unknown \_Identifier used as a Dictionary key Type will be treated as an Enum Type name.

 ## Object